rob2022/Jurasscript-park/README.md

 "It's a UNIX system.
 I know this."
 ```

-Combine your love of dinosaurs and Unix based operating systems with this inspirational dinosaurs "art work" and quote from the 90's classic Jurassic Park.
+Combine your love of dinosaurs with your love of Unix based operating systems  by simply typing dino into you'r terminal.

 http://www.youtube.com/watch?v=dFUlAQZB9Ng